awinterstein/website/content/projects/platform-for-laboratory-analysis-devices.md

 +++

 On the basis of which the respective teams could develop the instrument functions.
 A service-oriented architecture was implemented on a Linux system, whereby the testability played an important role.

-## Responsibilities

-Co-development of the software platform.
-Focus on the integration with the build system and the guidance of junior colleagues at the customer regarding C++ programming and software design.